naga-satish/interview-preparation/ETL-ELT.md

    - Schedule during off-peak hours for batch processing
    - Scale horizontally by adding more processing nodes

-3. **What is parallel processing in ETL and how do you implement it?**
+### 3. What is parallel processing in ETL and how do you implement it?

    Parallel processing executes multiple operations simultaneously to reduce overall processing time.